noworrieseh/install-dmg-action/README.md

 # Install DMG Action

 This action mounts a DMG file and runs an installer.
 Only supported on macOS as it uses the hdiutil command.
-It can also be used to just

 ## Inputs